bruvellu/terebratalia-wnts/2-text/wnt.md

 ## Availability of data and materials

+The datasets supporting the conclusions of this article are available in the following repositories:

 - **GitHub repository:** [https://github.com/bruvellu/terebratalia-wnts](https://github.com/bruvellu/terebratalia-wnts).
 Project’s main repository containing data, analyses, and source files for figure plates and manuscript text (but not images or large files).
 - **Zenodo repository:** [https://doi.org/10.5281/zenodo.8312022](https://doi.org/10.5281/zenodo.8312022).
 Citable dataset containing the contents of the main repository, original *in situ* images, high-resolution figures, and large text files [@Vellutini2023-oi].
 - **Stage-specific RNA-Seq:** [https://www.ncbi.nlm.nih.gov/bioproject/PRJNA1103701/](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA1103701/).
 Raw reads deposited on NCBI as BioProject PRJNA1103701 and SRA experiments SRX24343897--SRX24343924.